-The reason for admittance is recorded using a cause code from the NHS ICD-10 set of indicators.
-This supplementary code indicates the external nature of the injury.
-In the case of an examination of a violent injury, 16 assault codes (ICD-10: X92-Y09) are traditionally used.
-These include assault by bodily force (Y04); assault by a blunt object (Y00); assault by different types of firearms (X93-X95); assault by drowning (X92); assault by smoke, fire and flames (X97-X98); two groups of Other (specified [Y08] and unspecified [Y09]); assault mechanisms; and a sub-group, hospital admission for violent injury with a sharp object (ICD-10: X99).
+The reason for admittance is recorded using a cause code using the NHS ICD-10 set of indicators.
+This supplementary code indicates the external nature of injury.
+In the case of examination of Violent injury 16 assault codes (ICD-10: X92-Y09) are traditional used.
+These include assault by bodily force (Y04), Assault by blunt object (Y00) and assault by different types of firearm, (X93-X95) as well as assault by drowning (X92), assault by smoke, fire and flames (X97-X98), and 2 groups of 'Other' (specified (Y08) and unspecified (Y09)) assault mechanisms and a sub-group, hospital admission for violent injury with a sharp object (ICD-10: X99).

-Ambulance service call-out data
+Ambulance service call out data

-The ambulance dataset45 will contain data items related to:
+The Ambulance data set (ADS)45 will contain data items related to:

-- Patient demographics (gender, ethnicity and age at activity date) - Episode information (arrival and conclusion dates and times, source of referral and attendance category type) - Clinical information (chief complaint, acuity, diagnosis, investigations and treatments) - Injury information (data/time of injury, place type, activity and mechanism) - Referred services and discharge information (onward referral for treatment, treatment complete, streaming, follow-up treatment and safeguarding concerns)
+- Patient demographics (gender, ethnicity, age at activity date); - Episode information (including arrival and conclusion dates and times, source of referral and attendance category type); - Clinical information (chief complaint, acuity, diagnosis, investigations and treatments); - Injury information (data/time of injury, place type, activity and mechanism); - Referred services and discharge information (onward referral for treatment, treatment complete, streaming, follow-up treatment and safeguarding concerns).

-These outcomes are victim-focused and are relatively rare; therefore, they would not be suitable as evaluation outcomes in the geographies that are typically the focus of interventions.
-A patient's attendance at A&E or hospital may well be outside the local area, and there is variability in the victim being able to clearly identify where an offence took place.
+These outcomes are victim focused and are relatively rare, therefore they would not be suitable as evaluation outcomes at the geographies that are typically the focus of interventions.
+A patient attendance at A&E or hospital may well be outside the local area, and there is variability in the victim being able to clearly identify where an offence took place.